privacytools/theprivacyguide.org/tutorials/understanding-cryptography.md

 - **Plaintext** = data before encryption
 - **Ciphertext** = data after encryption
 - **Encryption key** = data used to convert that specific plaintext to that specific ciphertext.
 Think of this as the password.
-- **Decryption key** = data used to convert that specific ciphertext back into the original plaintext.
-The decryption key may be the same as the encryption key (symmetric-key encryption) or different (asymmetric-key encryption).

 ### Symmetric-key encryption